Booth Lane Campus Redevelopment

 SDC begins sponsoring Bedford Rugby Club, a partnership that has run continuously ever since.

-The company name changes to SDC Builders Ltd to make it clearer that the core business is construction.
+The company name changes to SDC Builders Ltd to make it clearer that the core business is construction and starts using a new strapline – “Refinement and Pride in Building”.

 Due to the demands of continued growth, SDC builds its own office, Limegrove House, and the company relocates.
 The name “Limegrove” is taken from the previous two addresses that the company occupied.